Justine is a writer, teacher, mother and mountain bike rider.

 - Vitamins and supplements

-Now that you have defined what "groceries" means for you, think about all the different stores you are going to right now to buy these items.
-Are you going to just one BigName supermarket or are you going to several different stores in your area including neighborhood markets, pet food stores, drugstores, online stores, beer and liquor stores?
+Now that you have defined "groceries," think about all the different stores you are going to right now to buy these items.
+Are you going to just one BigName supermarket, or are you going to several different stores in your area, including neighborhood markets, pet food stores, drugstores, online stores, and beer and liquor stores?
 Write these down for your next step.

 How Much are You Currently Spending?

 The next step in saving hundreds of dollars in groceries every month is knowing exactly how much you are currently spending.

 Get out your bank and credit card statements for the last two months.
 Think about your definition of "groceries" and your list of stores.
 Circle those transactions and enter them into a column on a spreadsheet or on a piece of paper and add them up for each month.

 Do you use cash to buy groceries?
 Make sure to include these expenses too.

 Set Your Budget

 When I added up the last two months of my grocery expenses, I could not believe it.
 I was spending between $1,000 and $1,200 a month on groceries.
 I Googled typical grocery budgets for three people and decided that I could easily save between $300 and $500 every month by setting my budget at $750.